AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 ## Managing Gradle dependencies

-To learn how to manage Gradle dependencies of Mobile SDKs, please read the guide on [managing Gradle dependencies](../manage-gradle-dependencies.md).
+To learn how to manage Gradle dependencies of Mobile SDKs, please read the guide on [managing Gradle dependencies](manage-gradle-dependencies.md).

 ## Managing SPM dependencies

-To learn how to manage SPM dependencies of Mobile SDKs, please read the guide on [managing SPM dependencies](../manage-spm-dependencies.md).
+To learn how to manage SPM dependencies of Mobile SDKs, please read the guide on [managing SPM dependencies](manage-spm-dependencies.md).

 ## Privacy and GDPR

-To learn how to manage consent and privacy obligations with Mobile SDK, please read the guide on [privacy and GDPR](../privacy-and-gdpr.md).
+To learn how to manage consent and privacy obligations with Mobile SDK, please read the guide on [privacy and GDPR](privacy-and-gdpr.md).

+## Frequently asked questions

+To see the most frequently asked questions about Mobile SDK, please read the document on [frequently asked questions](faq.md).